-At Tiffany & Bosco, we strive for the best possible outcome for our clients in Arizona family law cases.
+At Tiffany & Bosco, our team of Family Law Attorneys is comprised of Alexander Poulos, a former Homicide and Organized Crime Prosecutor, and Kelly Mendoza, the current Chair of the Arizona State Bar Family Law Rules Committee, with a combined 47 years of experience as trial and family law attorneys.
+We strive for the best possible outcome for our clients in Arizona family law cases.
 This includes minimizing the disturbance that accompanies transitions during a divorce or other family issue.
 Whether a case is settled or proceeds to a hearing or trial, our lawyers aggressively pursue results that are equitable and reliable.
 If children are involved, we help you remain focused on reaching an outcome that keeps the best interests of your children in mind but is also fair to you — now and in the future.

 In addition, we help with life events.
 For instance, long after a divorce is settled, an Arizona child custody decision may be challenged or changed; child support may become an issue.
 Remarriage may create a happy event but also the need for a pre-nuptial agreement.
 You may also have a need at some point for asset protection, a matter of which we will gladly assist.